 - Qualified to promote the advancement of physical therapy through practice, education, and research

 Faculty members encourage you to commit to ongoing self-evaluation in your professional and personal development.
 You will be trained as both a physical therapy consumer and practitioner, able to contribute to the field of physical therapy.
 You will become a service-oriented professional who practices within the ethical and legal scope of current physical therapy practice.

 The Physical Therapy Doctoral Program curriculum follows a traditional model that embraces evidence-based physical therapy practice.
 It includes a strong clinical education component to give you the necessary breadth and depth to achieve proficiency in professional skills.

-The mission of the Mayo Program in Physical Therapy is to inspire hope and contribute to health and well-being of society by educating aspiring physical therapists who provide the best care to every patient/client through integrated education, research and clinical practice.
+The mission of the Mayo Clinic Program in Physical Therapy is to produce physical therapists who inspire hope and contribute to health and well-being by providing the best care to every patient through integrated clinical practice, education, and research.